jpverkamp/blog/content/reviews/tv/Stargate/Atlantis/Season 4.md

 - *Outcast*: Back on Earth with Sheppard and Ronon.
 Okay...
 And then turns out Replicators again... ish?
 Meh.
 Atlantis shines when it's 'out there', not on Earth.

-- *Trio*: Another {{< wikipedia "Bottle Episode" >}} (although apparently more expensive than they’d hoped), this time with McKay, Keller, and Carter.
+- *Trio*: Another [[wiki:Bottle Episode]]() (although apparently more expensive than they’d hoped), this time with McKay, Keller, and Carter.
 I really like the dynamic between those three.

     > McKAY: Oh, not that you don't.
 Oh, no, no-no, I realise that your bodies are different and-and-and, uh, uh, maybe that would mean that I think that your body is imperfect but that is not the case.
 No, no-no, far, far, far from it.
 That is a sweet ... uh, which is to say, I mean, it would be impossible for me to choose which of you ...
     >